randyharrogates/speech/README.md

 # Speech Project

 This project consists of a full-stack application with a ReactJS frontend, a FastAPI backend, and SQLite as the database.
 It also uses OpenAI Whisper for transcription.
+Read architecture.pdf for a description of the design of the project.

 ## Requirements: